BD2KGenomics/protect/MANUAL.md

     star:
         type: star                             -> Can be `star` or `starlong` depending on the read size.
-Refer the STAR manual for details.
+Refer to the STAR manual for details.
-        index_tar: /path/to/star_index.tar.gz  -> The Indexes to use for STAR.
+        index_tar: /path/to/star_index.tar.gz  -> The indexes to use for STAR.
 Protect provides indexes created using edge sizes 50, 75, 100, 150
                                                   and 250 in the S3 bucket `cgl-protect-data` under the folder `hg19_references`.